Churches and Religious Places in Gwynedd

 Nearest Self Catering Cottages

-Built in 14th century. historic highlights include 16th century choir stalls with finely carved misericords, and the 15th century table tomb and stone coffin of Princess Joan (illegitimate daughter of King John and wife of Llywelyn the Great).
+The 14th-century parish church of Beaumaris boasts 16th-century choir stalls with finely carved misericords and the 15th-century table tomb and stone coffin of Princess Joan, the illegitimate daughter of King John and wife of Llywelyn the Great.

 Church Street, Beaumaris, Anglesey, Anglesey, Gwynedd, Wales